vivirortega/personalWebsite/README.md

 <p>Simple page about me with all my social networks to contact.</p>

 <h1>Technologies</h1>
 HTML, CSS, Javascript, Bootstrap and 🖤.
+Hosted on GitHub pages, you can see <a href="https://vividev.netlify.app">here</a>!

 <h1>Author</h1>